A licence is required under the Child Care Licensing Act to operate a child care program that provides care for 7 or more children except for:

 - approved family day homes, which are monitored by a family day home agency

 Children's Services licenses, monitors and issues enforcement actions.
-If you have any questions about applying for a child care licence, please contact your local Children’s Services office.
+If you have any questions about applying for a child care licence, contact your local Children’s Services office.

 How to become a licensed child care program